-4 Conclusions
+4. Conclusions and Prospects

-Based on the approach of "Characteristics-Properties Modelling" (CPM) and "Property-Driven Development" (PDD) which was developed by the author and his team and which gives a new perspective on modelling products and product development processes, this contribution tries to give answers to the question "What makes Engineering Design Science 'applied'?".
+Based on the approach of "Characteristics-Properties Modelling" (CPM) and "Property-Driven Development" (PDD) which was developed by the author and his team and which gives a new perspective on modelling products and product development processes, this paper proposes criteria to transform a "general" Design Theory and Methodology into an application-specific methodology for a particular branch of industry or even a specific company.